 - Logistics Companies

-As soon as a vehicle enters the warehouse, the shipment is identified and placed on the right platform.
+As soon as a vehicle enters the warehouse, the warehouse manager can identify the shipment and place it on the right platform.
 The same process applies to human resources and stillage.
-Forklifts used in the transfer are attached with sensors that direct them on the designated route with safety rules.
-The in-built navigation system provides current inventory and stock location data to shorten the searching process and ensure assets are placed properly.
+Forklifts used in the transfer come with sensors that direct them on the designated route with safety rules.
+The in-built navigation system provides current inventory and stock location data to shorten the searching process and ensure if assets are in a proper place.

 - Retail and Transportation